 - A 3-pack of ZeroWater replacement filters costs roughly 3x the amount of a Brita Standard 3-pack.
 Keep in mind, ZeroWater filters have a shorter life, which equals big bucks over time for replacement filters.
 We believe ZeroWater’s filters are its bread and butter and outrageously priced to boot.

 - If you have well water or city water with high concentrations of lead, a 3-pack of PUR Lead-Reducing filters is fairly priced at only a few bucks more than a 3-pack of Brita Standard filters.
-Brita Longlast filters remove lead, although the negative reviews are a big turnoff.
+Brita Longlast filters remove lead.

 Brita, PUR & ZeroWater Reviews

-As part of our analysis process, we perform a deep dive into current owner reviews to identify positive and negative trends for the products we review.
+As part of our analysis process, we perform a deep dive into all the information available to identify positive and negative trends.
 Here’s what we found:

 Brita Grand Pitcher Reviews